Description of the HTTP API

 "path" : string //Path to the base file

-"virus_records" : number //The number of records in the base
+"virus_records" : number //Number of records in the base

 "version" : number //Base version